1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 Research & Stakeholder Interviews

-Through a Narrative Discovery Workshop with RDG Concessions’ store staff and leadership, a clear picture emerged.
 POTG’s core customer was female, late 30s to 65, college educated and savvy.
 She compared prices on her phone while standing in the store.
 She traveled to Asia, Dubai and Europe for pleasure.
 She bought for herself first and purchased gifts second.
-She was loyal, reflected by the 20 to 30% of repeat visitors, some of which returned monthly.
+She was loyal, reflected in the 20 to 30% of repeat visitors, some of whom returned monthly.

 KEY FINDING